 Qualifying for the IRS Fresh Start Program

-Each of the repayment options and relief options available under the IRS Fresh Start Program has its own set of requirements that you must meet in order to qualify.
+Each of the repayment options and relief options available under the IRS Fresh Start Program has its own set of requirements that you must meet to qualify.
 However, there are also general qualifications you will need to meet before you can apply for anything under this initiative.

 The general qualifications for the IRS Fresh Start Initiative include: